Climate Change. Part 35.

-All members of Parliament (MPs) from the Progressive Conservative party and Maxime Bernier, the People's Party leader voted against the motion.
-The Liberals, New Democrats, Bloc Quebecois and Green Party MPs voted in favor.
+All members of Parliament (MPs) from the Progressive Conservative party and Maxime Bernier, the leader of the People's Party of Canada voted against the motion.
+The Liberals, New Democrats, Bloc Quebecois and Green Party MPs all voted in favor.
 The motion passed 186 to 63.
 8

 2019-JUL-01: Ominous report in Nature magazine: